Parkinson’s UK

 Is there any connection between Charco Neurotech and Parkinson’s UK?

-Charco Neurotech have previously sponsored the Parkinson's UK Research Conference Par-Con (in 2021), and also sponsored the Walk For Parkinson's event series in 2024.
-In all cases, our sponsorship contracts make clear that the sponsor gets no benefits other than their name being displayed at the relevant event.
-In particular, we clearly say that sponsorship will not affect the outcome of our product review process or the views we publish.
+Charco Neurotech has in the past sponsored the Parkinson’s UK Research Conference Par-Con in 2021, and the Walk For Parkinson’s event series in 2024.
+Our contracts make clear that the benefits are confined to the relevant event.
+In particular, we make clear that sponsorship will not affect the outcome of our product review process or the views we publish.

 We also have a series of policies and practices in place to make sure that our review is independent of any existing relationship between our organisations or staff.
-If you'd like to find out more about this, you can read about it here.
+If you’d like to find out more about this, you can read about it in our transparency statement.

 Background information related to the CUE1+